 Argyll and Bute

 17. 15 en suite, 2 with private bathroom.

-bar, TV lounge, restaurant, outdoor eating area, free Wi-Fi throughout (residents only), public areas wheelchair accessible, no adapted toilet.
+bar, TV lounge, restaurant, outdoor eating area, picnic benches, wedding facilities (events shack), public areas wheelchair accessible, no adapted toilet.

 all day in bar and restaurant.

 all ages welcomed.